You’ve been using the same oil in your car for a while, and suddenly it’s started to smell like gas. What could be going on?

 It’s normal for an engine to make a little noise, but if you’re hearing an abnormal noise and your oil smells like gas, there might be a problem.

-If you’ve ever smelled gas while your car was running, you’re not alone.
-It’s a common problem, and one that can be caused by a variety of factors.
+The good news is you’re not alone.
+It’s a common problem and one that can be caused by a variety of factors.
 The most common reason for oil smells like gas is a leaking fuel injector.

-In this blog post, we’ll take a look at the symptoms, causes and fixes for an oil smell like gas.
+In this blog post, we’ll take a look at the symptoms, causes, and fixes for an oil smells like gas.
 We’ll also provide some tips on how to prevent the problem from happening again.

 There are a number of factors that can cause your oil to smell like gas, including issues with the engine or fuel system.
 Here are some of the most common causes: